Common Whiplash Settlements in Alabama

 Our firm regularly handles car wreck cases that involve multiple injuries, including the most common complaint of all: whiplash or neck injury.
 The severity of the injury can be anywhere from just a few days of soreness relieved by over-the-counter medicine, to major neck surgery resulting in a nasty scar and permanent disability.
 Step one in the process is to make sure the treating physician relates the injury to the accident.
 Step two is adequately documenting all the medical expenses, lost wages, etc. for the insurance adjuster or trial court (if it proceeds that far).
-As a full-service injury firm, we handle all this for the client.
+As a full-service injury firm, the Birmingham personal injury lawyers at Drake Injury Lawyers can handle all this for the client.
 But, it is helpful for the client to understand all the procedural and legal issues that may arise during the process.

 Whiplash is defined as a neck injury that occurs when the head suddenly moves in one direction, then back, causing damage to either the neck and shoulder muscles or the cervical spine.
 These commonly occur in rear-end collisions but can result from any crash, depending on the sequence of impact(s).

 What are the hurdles that you may face?